Akryum/vue-cli-plugin-apollo/README.md

 vue invoke apollo
 ```

-*An example `ApolloExample.vue` component will be added into your sources.*
+*:information_source: An example `ApolloExample.vue` component will be added into your sources.*

 Start your app: